''There is no chance to get a grant for business development in Tatarstan''

 7 Days: from the migration of small businesses from the region to the film adaptation of the feat of a Tatarstan tanker

 What feat of a Tatarstan tankman provided the basis for the military drama Invincible?
-Why do old houses suddenly become younger and dilapidated ones suddenly become suitable for life in Rybno-Slobodskoy district?
+Why do old houses suddenly become 'younger' and dilapidated ones become suitable for life in Rybno-Slobodskoy district?
 Where are small businesses migrating from the republic?
 What is the reason for the extremist behaviour of young people?
 These and other questions were answered by correspondents of the weekly news and analytical programme 7 Days broadcasted on TNV Channel.
 Read more in the overview of Realnoe Vremya.

-Small business migrating from Tatarstan
+Small businesses are migrating from Tatarstan

 Kazan again became the centre of a large-scale business forum last week.
 This time they discussed the cluster approach, innovation, improving labour productivity and supporting small businesses.
 The international conference Partnership for Cluster Development was the place of attraction not only for regional heads of ministries and departments, but also for federal speakers.
 Experts at the conference in Kazan stated that only powerful innovative companies that should ''boil in the broth'' of small enterprises can provide a technological breakthrough.